peerf-eco/EcoDocs/components/README.md

 ## DEtailed explanation

-ESPD (unique document number) - how to get it.
+USPD (unique document number) - how to get it.

 The number itself in general form looks like US.ECO.XXXXX-YY 90 [ZZ-N] (spaces before and after "90")